Prajwal-banakar/open-source-contributions/README.md

 I am **Prajwal Banakar**, a 4th-year **Information Science & Engineering (B.E.)** student with a strong interest in **distributed systems, real-time data infrastructure, and backend engineering**.

 I am a credited contributor to **Apache Fluss (Incubating)** with 5 merged PRs across the **v0.9.0 release**.
-My contributions focus on improving the Fluss ecosystem through documentation tooling, client development, system integration, and developer experience improvements.
+My Contributions to the Fluss core project including documentation tooling, testing, client improvements, and developer experience enhancements.

 I enjoy working on systems that operate at scale and exploring technologies related to **stream processing, storage engines, and data infrastructure**.